blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

-The `default_calculation_settings_mapping` is expected to be a dictionary, which maps feature calculator names (the function names you can find in the :mod:`tsfresh.feature_extraction.feature_calculators` file) to list of dictionaries, which are the parameters with which the function will be called (as key value pairs).
+The `default_calculation_settings_mapping` is expected to be a dictionary, which maps feature calculator names (the function names you can find in the :mod:`tsfresh.feature_extraction.feature_calculators` file) to a list of dictionaries, which are the parameters with which the function will be called (as key value pairs).
 Each function parameter combination, that is in this dict will be called during the extraction and will produce a feature.
 If the function does not need any parameters, the list value of the corresponding key can be empty.